-Concerns regard Concerns regarding the approach adopted Theme Representations Recommended Natural England Commentary the intervening 65 years which is not being properly considered by this review.
-New development and infrastructure has been delivered within the Surrey Hills AONB over the period since it was established, and this is highly likely to have altered the landscape and perception of the AONB in the areas that have been impacted by that development.
-At present, the review of the AONB boundaries only considers an extension to the existing designation.
-However, for the exercise to be robust and to properly reflect the current situation, a full review of all existing and potential future boundaries of the AONB needs to be considered.'
+Concerns regard Concerns regarding the approach adopted Theme Representations Natural England Commentary settlement edges with limited tranquillity and wildness.
+It could be, for example, that once all the evidence is considered, the review simply concludes that the correction of boundary anomalies is the most appropriate on the basis of 1) landscape evidence, and 2) the desirability outcomes.
+ANON-PQ5Q-KRW2-D 'As a general point, the brief for this 'review' is wrong when only additional areas are considered, rather than areas to remove too.
+It would be a much more credible process if it was a genuine review.'
 Consideration of sites which are in the planning system 'Consultation document does not take into account sites which are already in the planning system (which may be determined prior to the conclusion of the Review), Local Plan allocations (including emerging and sites to be brought forward through Local Plan Reviews) and areas within settlement boundaries.'
 ANON-VUXE-WSKP-D 'It is understood that any sites allocated for development will most likely be excluded from any potential inclusion in the AONB boundary.
 An issue here is timing, with the Review likely to stretch into 2024, given the delays experienced in Stage 1 of the Review, and a Public Inquiry to follow (as we respectively request), perhaps into 2025.
 It is extremely likely that during the Natural England boundary review consultation and Public Inquiry process, which could take circa. three years if anticipated timescales are met, the Local Plan status and therefore allocated sites for development Natural England Guidance sets out how land allocated for development should be considered at the boundary setting stage.
 It states in Appendix 4 that 'Land on the margins of a National Park/AONB identified in development plans (both adopted and emerging), or having the benefit of planning permission, for major built developments (including the extraction of minerals and other deposits) should normally be excluded from the Park/AONB, unless the land will be developed or restored to a land use and quality which contributes to Park/AONB purposes.
 Land should not be included merely to seek to protect it from specific development proposals.'
 Footnote 24 states that 'Proposed development schemes included in emerging development plans will be afforded varying weight depending on the extent to which they have progressed through the development plan preparation process and also the extent to which any adopted plans and / or policies may remain relevant.'
+Natural England reviews Local Plans/planning allocations and planning